Zouave: Union Zouaves

 Numerous zouave regiments were organized from soldiers of the United States of America who adopted the name and the North African–inspired uniforms during the American Civil War.
-The Union army had more than 70 volunteer zouave regiments throughout the conflict, while the Confederates fielded about 25 Zouave companies.
+The Union Army had more than 70 volunteer zouave regiments throughout the conflict, while the Confederates fielded about 25 Zouave companies.

 In the United States, zouaves were brought to public attention by Elmer E. Ellsworth.
 Inspired by his French friend Charles De Villers, who had been a surgeon in the North African zouaves, he obtained a zouave drill manual.
 In 1859, Ellsworth took over a drill company and renamed them the "Zouave Cadets".
 The drill company toured nationally, performing the light infantry drill of the north African zouaves with many theatrical additions.
-"Zouave" units were then raised on both sides of the American Civil War of 1861–1865, including a regiment under Ellsworth's command, the New York "Fire Zouaves".
+"Zouave" units were then raised on both sides of the American Civil War of 1861–1865, including a regiment under Ellsworth's command, the 11th New York Infantry known as "Fire Zouaves".

 A feature of some American zouave units, at least in the opening stages of the American Civil War, was the light infantry tactics and drill they employed.
 Zouaves "utilised light infantry tactics that emphasised open-order formations, with several feet between soldiers, rather than the customary close order, with its characteristic 'touch of elbows'.
 They moved at double-time, rather than marching to a stately cadence, and they lay on their backs to load their rifles rather than standing to do so.
 To fire, they rolled prone and sometimes rose on one knee."